Nehalaxmi Iyer: Career

 In 2020, she starred in Zee5's dramedy lockdown special show Bhalla Calling Bhalla playing Neha.

-In 2021, she reprised her role as Najma in the Qubool Hai 2.0 reboot web series.
+In 2021, she reprised her role as Najma in the Zee 5's Qubool Hai reboot web series.

+After a 5 year long hiatus, Iyer was cast in Balaji Digital's YouTube show Ishk Dum aur Idli Rasam, where she played the parallel lead role of Saundhrya Nair.
+This was a collaboration with her Ishqbaaaz co-star Surbhi Chandna.